 Alcohol use disorder can include periods of alcohol intoxication and symptoms of withdrawal.

 There are effective treatments for alcohol use disorder.
-The first step in treatment is being able to recognize that you have have an alcohol use problem, which can be difficult for most individuals.
-Many individuals reach this realization at very low point brought upon by alcohol use disorder.
+The first step in treatment is being able to recognize that you have an alcohol use problem, which can be difficult for most individuals.
+Many individuals reach this realization at a very low point brought upon by alcohol use disorder.
 Even with treatment, there is a probability that you may return to alcohol use.
 This is more likely to occur if you spend time with people who drink alcohol or you’re in environments where alcohol use is common.
 A key part of recovery for alcohol use disorder is continued support.

-Aftercare programs and/or support groups help people recovering from alcohol use disorder to stop drinking, manage relapses and cope with necessary lifestyle changes.
+Aftercare programs and/or support groups help people recovering from alcohol use disorder to stop drinking, manage relapses, and cope with necessary lifestyle changes.
 If you feel that you’ll start to use alcohol again, contact your mental health professional or sponsor right away to prevent a relapse.
 Lifestyle changes are also crucial in recovering from alcohol use disorder.
 Doing things that don’t involve alcohol and replacing activities you usually partake in that involve alcohol with something else is necessary.
-Ensuring that your family and friends are aware that you are no longer drinking alcohol and develop a support system of friends and family who can support your recovery, now impair your recovery.
+Ensuring that your family and friends are aware that you are no longer drinking alcohol and developing a support system of friends and family who can support your recovery, now can impair your recovery.
 If you have people in your life that socially drink that do not support your recovery may impact your course of treatment and recovery.
 Finally, continuing to engage in other healthy habits is necessary for treatment.
 This can include managing stress in a healthy way, good sleep habits, maintaining a schedule, or regular physical activity can make it easier for you to recover from alcohol use disorder.

 The first step in treatment is enrolling in a program to begin detoxification or detox.
 This process is medically managed, which generally takes two to seven days.
 You may need to take sedating medications to prevent withdrawal symptoms.
 Detox is usually done at an inpatient treatment center or a hospital.

 Psychotherapy, also known as talk therapy or psychological counseling is used to identify the patterns of behaviors, thoughts, triggers, etc. that may impact individuals with alcohol use disorder.
-In therapy, individuals learn skills and establishing treatment plans that usually involve alcohol treatment specialists.
-It may include goal setting, behavior change techniques, use of self-help manuals, counseling and follow-up care at a treatment center.
+In therapy, individuals learn skills and establish treatment plans that usually involve alcohol treatment specialists.
+It may include goal setting, behavior change techniques, the use of self-help manuals, counseling, and follow-up care at a treatment center.
 In therapy or counseling, it may help individuals better understand their problem with alcohol and support recovery from the psychological aspects of alcohol use.
 Alcohol use disorder commonly occurs along with other mental health disorders, like depression and anxiety, which can be discussed in therapy.

 Family therapy: This form of therapy can provide the individual with support, as well as the family in regards to how the alcohol use behaviors affect the family unit.
 It can provide the family with skills on how to resolve issues that arise and communicate with each other in a healthy manner.
-Family therapy also provides the individual with support needed for their recovery.
+Family therapy also provides the individual with the support needed for their recovery.

 There are various self-help groups that are options for individuals to attend, such as Alcoholics Anonymous (AA), Women for Sobriety, and Al-Anon and Alateen.
 Some people find that talking with others who have an alcohol use problem may be a helpful part of treatment.
 Through self-help groups, individuals find a forum of peer support, gaining strength as they share their feelings, and experiences with others who are facing the same obstacles as themselves.
 Self-help groups can also be helpful because you can have a sponsor that will assist in your continued recovery.

 American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders.